-According to 3GPP, several types of data transfer services are offered by MAC.
-Each logical channel type is defined by the type of information to be transferred.
+In 3GPP specifications, several types of data transfer services are offered by MAC.
+Each logical channel type is defined by the type of information that it transfers.

-- Control Channels (for the transfer of control plane information)
+- Control channels (for transferring control plane information)

-- Traffic Channels (for the transfer of user plane information).
+- Traffic channels (for transferring user plane information)

 - Broadcast Control Channel (BCCH)